 There may be an advantage in accepting lower precision in order to reduce the counting time.
-One short-cut method involves recording the presence or absence of species in a set of random fields or subsamples (Legendre and Watt 1972).
+One short-cut method involves recording the presence or absence of species in a number of random transects of the counting chamber.
+For this method it is generally necessary to count a minimum of 250 cells.
+A third method is to count a set of random fields or subsamples (Legendre and Watt 1972).
 The method assumes a Poisson or binomial distribution of cells in the sample.
 The density of material or the size of each field should be regulated so that the most abundant species is present about 80% of the time.
 It is usually sufficient to count 30 fields.
+Which of the above methods is chosen will depend on a number of factors such as the concentration of cells, the size of cells, the time available for the analysis and the accuracy required (see § 6.6).

-6.3 Calculating cells per ml or 1
+6.3 Calculating cells per ml or l